Hive Integration - Best Practices¶

 Note: Since the Okera Platform is bypassed, no access control and audit event logging is performed.
 Only use the cluster-local filesystem for non-sensitive data (such as anonymized test data), or ensure that the cluster is otherwise properly secured.

 In practice, adding Okera to an existing environment changes some of the behavior of queries.
-Listed below are some known issues.
+Some known issues are described below.

 For file system-based datasets, if no default partition pruning is set and a user is running a full table scan (for example using

-SELECT * FROM <table_name>, the ODAS Planner needs to check the metadata of any data file that is part of the query.
+SELECT * FROM <table_name>, the Okera Policy Engine needs to check the metadata of any data file that is part of the query.

-Large tables may have many files and slower file systems for metadata operations, such as S3, will require more time than what is configured as a timeout between the client and the ODAS Planner.
+Large tables may have many files and slower file systems, such as S3, will require more time than the timeout configured between the client and the Okera Policy Engine.

 recordservice.planner.rpc.timeoutMs=300000 # 5 mins in milliseconds